dike-okpan/Bike-Share-Growth-Analysis/README.md

 1. Changed the data type of "riders" column from text to whole number.
 2. Changed data type of "date" column from text to date, but it returned over 1,000 rows of errors.
 I fixed it by setting the date column format as "mm-dd-yyyy".
 3. Checked for duplicate records.
-The duplicates in columns like "date", "rider_type" were excepted were perfectly fine for the analysis.
+We had more than more than one ride transactions in some particular days, so the duplicates are excepted and does not indicate any issue.
 4. Checked for null values.
 5. Created a Revenue column by calculating "riders * price".
 6. Created a "Profit" column by calculating  "revenue - (Cost_of_goods * riders)".